Nixhekoo/Nixhekoo/README.md

 ![Image](https://raw.githubusercontent.com/Nixhekoo/Nixhekoo/main/Banner/Banner%202.png)
 <h1 align=center> Nixhekoo Games </h1>
 <p>Hey, My name is Nixhekoo and i am a 18 Year Old Developer from Slovakia.
 I love making Systems and Games.
-I've just started learning C++ recently, and already made few [Programs](https://github.com/Nixhekoo#c).
+I've just started learning C++ recently, and already made few <a href="https://github.com/Nixhekoo#c">Programs</a>.
 I have Year of experience in Batch but i've mostly been developing text game called "Gem Miner".
 If you are interested, you can download them here:</p>
 <div align=center>
 <a href="https://github.com/Fisterkoo">Gem Miner 1</a> • <a href="https://github.com/fakefizty">Gem Miner 2</a>
 </div>